 - Vector is the best format for high-quality output for texts – pixels ruin the final production.

 - Fonts should either be embedded or converted to outlines.
 We will reject any artwork that doesn’t have fonts outlined automatically.

 Final artwork should always be left visible unless you don’t want it printed – in this case, the artwork should be put on a layer whose profile is turned off.

 We recommend submitting your files in high-resolution PDF format (use PDF version 1.6 or higher for the best results).
 However, we also accept (but discourage) TIF and JPG files since text and vectors under these file formats are rasterized.
 A majority of the other formats (most of which are low-resolution) are rejected.

 Bleed: This is the outermost edge on the artwork area.
 The space between it and trim is automatically cut off before output.
 Any elements that go beyond the trim edge should be extended all the way to the bleed edge so that they can cut out as well.

 Trim: This is where the media is trimmed or cut before finishing.

 Visible Edge: This is the final visible edge of the end product.

-Safety: This is the innermost edge of the artwork area.
+Safety: This is the inner edge of the artwork area.
 It is considered a safe zone for graphics and critical text.
-To this end, important images, logos, text, and other elements should be kept in this area – elements such as stitching, curvature, and stretching impact the space between the Safety and Visible Edge lines and may ruin the final output.
+To this end, you should keep relevant images, logos, text, and other elements in this area.
+Elements such as stitching, curvature, and stretching impact the space between the Safety and Visible Edge lines and may ruin the final output.

 Note: Trim and visible edges are the same in some templates.